parker-camera/parker-camera.github.io/about.md

 permalink: /about/
 ---

 The Parkers are from Indiana.
-We like to take pictues and make videos.
+We like to take pictures and make videos.

 # Kaleb Parker
 Kaleb lives in Chicago...for now.